KCB Bank Uganda Limited

-KCB Bank Uganda Limited, also KCB Bank Uganda, is a commercial bank in Uganda.
+KCB Bank Uganda Limited, also KCB Bank Uganda, is a commercial bank in Uganda, a wholly owned subsidiary of the KCB Group, a financial services conglomerate, Kenya's largest bank.
 It is licensed by the Bank of Uganda, the central bank and national banking regulator.

-Location

-Te headquarters of KCB Bank Uganda are located at Commercial Plaza Complex, 7 Kampala Road, in the central business district of Kampala, Uganda's capital city.
-The geographical coordinates of the bank's headquarters are: 0°18'46.0"N, 32°35'12.0"E (Latitude:0.312778; Longitude:32.586667).

 Overview

 KCB Bank Uganda focuses on meeting the banking needs of individuals, corporate entities and small to medium enterprises.
 As of 31 December 2018, KCB Uganda had assets of KES:18.77 billion (US$176 million).

 Kenya Commercial Bank Group

-Kenya Commercial Bank Uganda is a wholly owned subsidiary of the KCB Group, a financial services conglomerate, headquartered in Nairobi, Kenya, with subsidiaries in Kenya, Tanzania, Rwanda, South Sudan, Burundi and Uganda, with a representative office in Ethiopia.
-The shares of stock of KCB Group are listed on the Nairobi Stock Exchange and are cross-listed on the Uganda Securities Exchange under the symbol: KCB As of 30 June 2019, KCB Group had total assets of KES:746.51 billion (US$7.46 billion).
+Kenya Commercial Bank Uganda is a wholly owned subsidiary of the Kenya Commercial Bank Group, a financial services conglomerate, headquartered in Nairobi, Kenya, with subsidiaries in Kenya, Tanzania, Rwanda, South Sudan, Burundi and Uganda, with a representative office in Ethiopia.
+The shares of stock of KCB Group are listed on the Nairobi Stock Exchange and are cross-listed on the Uganda Securities Exchange under the symbol KCB.
+As of 30 June 2019, KCB Group had total assets of KES:746.51 billion (US$7.46 billion).